Welcome to another guide on Chaotica. If you haven’t seen the other tutorials yet, here they are.

 Go ahead and create a new iterator, and then open up it’s transform node and create a new transform.
 Make this a square transform and set the value on it to 0.5

 This is what the main window will look like now.

 Now we’re going to setup a basic linear tile.
 A linear transform “moves” the whole in a direction from the origin.
 That’s not exactly what happens but it’s a simple enough explanation to get an idea of how it interacts.
 I’m going to create another iterator and add a linear transform to it.
 Then I’m going to go to the pre affine and offset it by 1.0 in the x axis.

 This is the editor window now, and the main window so you can see the change.

 As you can see the initial square is now copied to the right.
-I'm going to create another linear transform, and copy it up by 1, or 1.0 offset in the y axis.
+I’m going to create another linear iterator, and copy it up by 1, or 1.0 offset in the y axis.

 Note: in the current version of chaotica 2, a 1.0 offset actually moves it down instead of up.
 The values are inverted.